In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 - LinkedIn URLs for the profiles or companies you want to query.
 The endpoints accept standard LinkedIn profile URLs (

 linkedin.com/in/...) and company page URLs (linkedin.com/company/...). - Basic familiarity with REST APIs and JSON.
-No SDK or library is required.
+No SDK or library required.

 Set your API key as an environment variable so the examples stay clean: